 "I must have left them on the train."
 She sniffled.
 "It's not like I had time to get myself together before you pushed me out of the damn thing."

-Dimitri had to smile to himself, grateful that Anya couldn't clearly make out his face.
-Even in the midst of their lightless exchange, he could tell from her sassy tone that she was still angry.
-He had no doubt that if she saw his expression she'd think he was making fun and he would be ducking her fist again.
+Dimitri had to smile to himself, grateful that Anya couldn't make out his face.
+Even in the midst of their exchange in the dark, he could tell from her sassy tone she was still angry.
+He had no doubt if she saw his expression she'd think he was making fun and he would be ducking her fist again.

 His smile widened.
-She had actually been ready to fight him, skid row style, like she'd won a bet and was going to beat her payment out of him.
-It would be no contest, of course - especially since Dimitri would never hurt a female - but he finally had to admit he appreciated a girl with such a fiery disposition.
+She had actually been ready to fight him, skid row style, like she'd won a bet and planned to beat her payment out of him.
+It would be no contest, of course - especially since Dimitri would never hurt a female - but he had to admit he appreciated a girl with such a fiery disposition.

 That was also, well...ridiculous.